-Backlash: after you strike a creature with your melee weapon, it may call Backlash followed by an effect.
+Backlash: after you strike a creature with your melee weapon, it may call backlash followed by an effect.
 The person (or people) who struck the creature takes the effect.
-Backlash can only be used after you have injured the creature; it does not protect the creature against your attack at all.
+Backlash can only be used in response to melee attacks that have injured the creature; it does not protect the creature against your attack at all.

-All Within... magic that affects everyone within a designated area will begin with a call of "All Within..." followed by a description of the area.
-For example, "all within this cabin, heal one vitality" would restore one vitality to everyone inside a cabin.
+All Within...: magic that affects everyone in a designated area will begin with a call of "All Within..." followed by a description of the area.
+For example, "all within this cabin, heal one vitality" would restore one vitality to everyone in a cabin.